aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter03.en.md

 weight = 30
 +++
 IMDb [(Internet Movie Database)](https://www.imdb.com/interfaces/) is one of the most recognized names for its comprehensive online database collection of movies, films, TV series and so on.
-The exercise is going to use subset of IMDb dataset.
+The exercise is going to use subset of IMDb dataset (available in TSV format).
 This workshop will utilize 6 IMDb dataset that are related to US based movies since year 2000.
-Each dataset is already loaded into 6 tables on MySQL imdb database deployed using previous CloudFormation template.
-The dataset has around 106K+ movies and crew information.
+The dataset has around 106K+ movies, ratings, votes and cast/crew information.

-Using CloudFormation template, you have launched EC2 Amazon Linux 2 instance with MySQL installed and running.
-The template has also created new imdb database, 6 tables (one for each IMDb dataset), loaded dataset into the tables and a new remote MySQL user based on the CloudFormation input parameter.
+The CloudFormation template has launched EC2 Amazon Linux 2 instance with MySQL installed and running.
-The copy of the IMBb dataset (TSV files) is also copied into the local file directory at EC2 server.
-To explore dataset, follow below instructions to login to EC2 server.
+It has created imdb database, 6 new tables (one for each IMDb dataset), downloaded IMDb TSV files to MySQL server local directory and uploaded the files to 6 new tables.
+To explore dataset, follow below instructions to login EC2 server.
+It has also configured a remote MySQL user based on the CloudFormation input parameter.

  1. Go to [EC2 console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:instanceState=running)
  2. Select the MySQL-Instance and click Connect